glossary ltemplate

 His spindle furniture gave Stickley elegant forms that, unlike the more costly to produce inlaid pieces, were readily accommodated to his factory's mechanized production capacities that did not require the services of an outside contractor.
 It gave him a cost-effective way to bring a measure of "quaint refinement" to Craftsman furniture, and was thus one line of defense in his campaign to counter the earlier criticisms that his work was too massive.
 The spindle line was to flourish only during the first four or five years of the Standard Stickley era, and by the end of the decade it would be dropped from production.

 L. & J.G.
-Stickley made its own version of this spindle chair in 1910, but rather than spindles, it had thin lightweight slats.
+Stickley make its own version of this spindle chair in 1910, but rather than spindles, it had thin lightweight slats.

 1897-1898